The Complexity of General-Valued CSPs: Preliminaries

 \begin{theorem}[\cite{Kozik15:algebraic}] Let $\Gamma$ be a valued constraint language that is a rigid core.
-If $\Gamma$ does not have a cyclic fractional polymorphism $\omega$ of arity at least 2, then $\VCSP\Gamma$ is NP-hard. \end{theorem}
+If $\fPolplus\Gamma$ does not contain a Taylor operation then $\VCSP\Gamma$ is NP-hard. \end{theorem}

 Kozik and Ochremiak state a conjecture (which they attribute to L.~Barto) that the above theorem describes all NP-hard valued constraint languages, and all other languages are tractable.
-Again, we restate the original conjecture via cyclic fractional polymorphisms.
+Using Lemma~\ref{lem:trans}, we restate the original conjecture via cyclic fractional polymorphisms.

-\begin{conjecture}[\cite{Kozik15:algebraic}] Let $\Gamma$ be a valued constraint language that is a rigid core.
-If $\Gamma$ has a cyclic fractional polymorphism $\omega$ of arity at least 2, then $\VCSP\Gamma$ is tractable. \end{conjecture}
+\begin{conjecture}[\cite{Kozik15:ICALP}] Let $\Gamma$ be a valued constraint language that is a rigid core.
+If $\Gamma$ has a cyclic fractional polymorphism of arity at least 2, then $\VCSP\Gamma$ is tractable. \end{conjecture}

+Note that, for a finite core $\Gamma$ (but with fixed $D$), the above condition can be checked in polynomial time.
+Indeed, if $p>|D|$ is some fixed prime number, then it is sufficient to check for a cyclic fractional polymorphism of arity $p$.
+Such polymorphisms, by definition, are solutions to a system of linear inequalities.
+Since the number of cyclic operations of arity $p$ on $D$ is constant, the system will have size polynomial in $\Gamma$ and its feasibility can be decided by linear programming.

-For the case when $\Gamma$ consists of $\{0,\infty\}$-valued functions, $\VCSP\Gamma$ is actually a CSP.
-For such $\Gamma$, any probability distribution on polymorphisms (of the same arity) is a fractional polymorphism.
+For the case when (possibly infinite) $\Gamma$ consists only of $\{0,\infty\}$-valued functions, $\VCSP\Gamma$ is actually a CSP.
+For such $\Gamma$, \emph{any} probability distribution on polymorphisms (of the same arity) is a fractional polymorphism.
 Then a theorem and a conjecture (the latter now known as the Algebraic CSP Dichotomy Conjecture) equivalent to Theorem~\ref{thm:VCSPhard} and Conjecture~\ref{con:VCSPtractable} were given in~\cite{bulatov05:classifying}.
+One of several equivalent forms of the Algebraic CSP Dichotomy Conjecture is as follows.

-\begin{conjecture}[Algebraic CSP Dichotomy Conjecture~\cite{bulatov05:classifying,Barto12:absorbing}] Let $\Gamma$ be a valued constraint language that is a rigid core and that consists of $\{0,\infty\}$-valued functions.
+\begin{conjecture}[\cite{bulatov05:classifying,Barto12:absorbing}] Let $\Gamma$ be a valued constraint language that is a rigid core and that consists of $\{0,\infty\}$-valued functions.
 If $\Gamma$ has a cyclic polymorphism of arity at least 2, then $\VCSP\Gamma$ is tractable.
 Otherwise, $\VCSP\Gamma$ is NP-hard. \end{conjecture}

 In view of this, it is natural to call Conjecture~\ref{con:VCSPtractable} the {\em Algebraic VCSP Dichotomy Conjecture}.